djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 Dron argues for viewing education as "a coparticipative technological processes" and that such a conceptualisation is profound.

+It's the ability to engage in orchestrations that are important, but which are linked to individual purposes.
+But it's also how the pedagogical and the technology and the ??? are orchestrated.
+Not enough attention paid there.

 **Old stuff below here in this section**

 I don't ever seem myself being in a position to change the purpose of higher education, but I do think Arthur, Dron and Johnson are onto a useful way of understanding how to influence the quality of learning and teaching at a practitioner level.
 That is to eschew less than helpful arguments about precedence between pedagogy and technology (see [Google Scholar](https://scholar.google.com/scholar?q=%22pedagogy+before+technology%22)).
 Instead focus on something along the lines of how easy it is for students and teachers to assemble technologies for their purposes.